Inter-island flight terminal

 The light and César Manrique

-César Manrique is present in the building through his mural, around which a rest area, with comfortable seats and a small garden, has been created for contemplation of the work of this Canary Island artist.
+César Manrique is present in the building through his bas-relief mural, around which an exhibition space has been created for contemplation of the work by this Canary Island artist.